Minyus/Python_Packages_for_Pipeline_Workflow/README.md

 https://github.com/quantumblacklabs/kedro

-Pipeline is defined in Python code (an independent Python module).
+Kedro enables you to define pipelines in Python code (an independent Python module).

 ### Pros:

-- Kedro provides built-in file access (read/write) wrappers as `DataSet` classes for CSV, Pickle, YAML, JSON, Parquet, Excel, and text in local or cloud (S3 in AWS, GCS in GCP), as well as SQL, spark, feather, and more in contrib.
+- Provides built-in file access (read/write) wrappers as `DataSet` classes for CSV, Pickle, YAML, JSON, Parquet, Excel, and text in local or cloud (S3 in AWS, GCS in GCP), as well as SQL, spark, feather, and more in contrib.
 - Any data format support can be added by users and is easily reusable in future projects.
-- File access functionality is modular; independent from processing functions.
+- File access (read/write) functionality is modular; independent from processing functions.
 Can be configured in YAML (`DataCatalog`).
 - Pipeline definition is modular; independent from processing functions.
 - Pipelines can be nested.
+(A pipeline can be used as sub-pipeline. )
 - GUI (`kedro-viz`) provides DAG visualization feature.

 ### Cons: